Payphone (song): Live performances

 On April 16, 2012, Maroon 5 and Wiz Khalifa performed "Payphone" for the first time on The Voice, a reality talent show, in which lead singer Adam Levine is one of the coaches.
 "Payphone" was also performed, for the first time at a proper Maroon 5 concert, during the band's special performance for the grand opening of the Microsoft Store in Palo Alto, California, on April 21, 2012.
 Adam Levine sang the lines from the alternative version of the song, without the rap, released officially on April 18, 2012, just two days after its world premiere on The Voice and also on iTunes: "Now, baby, don't hang up / So I can tell you what you need to know / Baby, I'm begging you / Just, please, don't go / So I can tell you what you need to know." in lieu of Khalifa's rap verse.
 On May 12, 2012, Maroon 5 and Khalifa performed "Payphone" together at the 2012 edition of Wango Tango.
 In June 2012, the band performed "Payphone" (with a medley of their song "Moves Like Jagger"), on The Voice UK and Germany's Next Top Model.
 On June 5, 2012, Maroon 5 performed "Payphone" on the French reality talk show, Le Grand Journal in Paris, France.
 The band performed the song live on Late Night with Jimmy Fallon (June 28), and The Today Show (June 29), where they also played their songs including "One More Night", "Moves Like Jagger" and "Harder to Breathe".
 The band continued to played "Payphone" in various concert tours such as the Overexposed Tour and the 2013 Honda Civic Tour, respectively.

+In July 2026, Maroon 5 performed the song and serving as headliner for the 2026 BST Hyde Park concert at Hyde Park, London.